Geert-Jan77/sidecutters/doc/Amazing-tips-to-ask-for-donations.md

-When asking for donations, you must consider the following:
+When asking for donations, you must consider the amazing six tips:

  - Our opensource community is setting the standard on software, we are the best programmers, we are elite and giving is better than taking
  - There is no official standard for software, there is no CE declaration of conformity and no notified body to test it according to the standard